rescbr/chameleon/Cleancut/i386/modules/AMDGraphicsEnabler/Readme.txt

 			 it missing on this, please file an issue at: http://forge.voodooprojects.org/p/chameleon/issues/
 			 The same applies to any missing card on this code.
-			 Only known to work cards will be added.
+			 Only cards known to work will be added.

 Dependencies: none

 Keys: GraphicsEnabler	Yes/No (enabled by default)
 						Disable GraphicsEnabler patch.

 	  ATYbinimage		Yes/No (enabled by default)
-						Disable adding VBIOS read from "legacy space or PCI ROM" to "ATY,bin_image" ioreg property.
+						Disable adding VBIOS read from "legacy space or PCI ROM" to "ATY,bin_image" ioreg property. ???confirm

 	  UseAtiROM			Yes/No (disabled by default)
-						Enable the use of a costume VBIOS ROM image added to "ATY,bin_image" ioreg property.
+						Enable the use of a custom VBIOS ROM image added to "ATY,bin_image" ioreg property. ???
+Azi: confirm

 	  AtiConfig			Used to test a framebuffer different from the default one.